ICanBoogie/Routing/README.md

 ## Route

 A route is represented by a [Route][] instance.
-It is usually created from an array definition, and contain all the properties of its definition.
+It is usually created from a definition array, and contain all the properties of its definition.

 ```php